neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/notebooks/notebook-compare.rst

 In the Notebooks Comparison pane, select two Notebook checkpoints, then click **Compare** to see a side-by-side comparison, just like source code.

-..
-Commented out.
-Doesn't seem to be working.
 .. `Compare view <https://ui.neptune.ai/shared/onboarding/compare-notebooks>`_ let you look at the difference between checkpoints of the same Notebook, or two entirely different Notebooks (Try yourself `here <https://ui.neptune.ai/shared/onboarding/compare-notebooks>`_).